Mountain Creek: 1965–2000: Great Gorge Resort and Vernon Valley

 In 1974, VVGG was purchased by Great American Recreation (GAR), which invested in snowmaking equipment that allowed the new resort to survive seasons with little snow.
 In 1978, VVGG opened Action Park, a seasonal amusement park with over 75 rides and attractions including 40 water slides, bungee jumping, go-karts, bumper boats and mini golf.

 During the 1980s Cobblestone Village, a small shopping and dining village was built.
-The decade also saw the development of Great Gorge Village, a 1300-unit condo development of what were originally luxury housing units, and the Spa at Great Gorge, a four-star luxury resort and spa complete with an 18-hole golf course and a number of indoor and outdoor swimming pools.
-VVGG continued to upgrade its skiing operations, installing a number of new lifts, including a triple chairlift in 1981.
+The decade also saw the development of Great Gorge Village, a 1300-unit condo development of what were originally luxury housing units, and the Spa, at Great Gorge, a four-star luxury resort and spa complete with an 18-hole golf course and a number of indoor and outdoor swimming pools.
+VVGG continued to upgrade its skiing operations, installing several new lifts, including a triple chairlift in 1981.

-In 1989, GAR negotiated a deal with International Broadcasting Corporation (IBC) to sell the Vernon Valley/Great Gorge ski resort for $50 million.
-IBC backed out of the deal after inspecting the property.

 In 1995, GAR filed for bankruptcy.
 In 1996, only Vernon Valley opened, with Great Gorge North and South closed due to bankruptcy.
-Before the 1997 season GAR shut down Vernon Valley/Great Gorge and Action, Park.
+Before the 1997 season, GAR shut down Vernon Valley/Great Gorge and Action Park.

-In 1998, the remaining assets of Great American Recreation were divided and sold.
+In 1998, the assets of Great American Recreation were divided and sold.
 Eugene Mulvihill Sr. retained control of the Great Gorge golf and hotel area of the resort, which was renamed Crystal Springs Resort.
 The three ski areas and Action Park were sold to Intrawest, a Canadian-based owner and operator of ski resorts.